ndean06/soc-automation2-project/Architecture.md

 ## Automated Alert-Triage Flow

-### 1. Endpoint telemetry collection
+### 1. Endpoint event collection

-Sysmon runs on the Windows 10 endpoint and records detailed endpoint activity.
-The Splunk Universal Forwarder sends the collected events to the Splunk server over TCP port `9997`.
+The Windows 10 endpoint generates Windows Security, System, and Application event logs.
+The Splunk Universal Forwarder collects the configured event-log channels and sends them to the Splunk server over TCP port `9997`.

+For this project, Windows Security Event ID `4625` provides the failed-logon telemetry used by the Splunk detection.

 ### 2. Splunk detection